 This command sets a new base workspace for the specified workspace.
 Note that doing so will put the possible changes contained in the workspace to be rebased into a different context and thus might lead to unintended results when being published.

---workspace Name of the workspace to rebase, for example "user-john neos.sitekickstarter:kickstart:site
+- --workspace Name of the workspace to rebase, for example "user-john - --base-workspace Name of the new base workspace neos.sitekickstarter:kickstart:site